raab-d/Docker/labs/40-lab-dockerfile/README.md

 1. There is two file
    1. `requirement.txt`, contain python dependencies
    2. `app.py`, contain our flask app that listen on port `9090`
-2. Create a new directory named `myapp`
+2. Create a new directory named `myapp` mkdir myapp
 3. Copy `requirement.txt` and `app.py` in `myapp`
 4. Run `cd myapp`
 5. Create a file name `Dockerfile`